r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 key <- PKI::PKI.genRSAkey(bits = 512L)
 ```

-In the second windows, the debugger will give a prompt to debug the C
+In the second window, the debugger will give a prompt to debug the C
 function:

 ```